pulumi/docs/content/docs/get-started/aws/_index.md

 {{< cloud-intro "AWS" >}}

-- Configure a Pulumi Community Edition account
 - Deploy a S3 Bucket
-- Modify the bucket to include a KMS key
+- Modify the bucket to protect the bucket's contents with server-side encryption

 Estimated AWS Cost: <strong>Free</strong>
 <br />